Nick-Triller/k8s-duplicator/README.md

 annotation `duplicator.k8s.nicktriller.com/duplicate: "true"` to the secret.

-My specific use case for this controller is provisioning a wildcard certificate with cert-manager and then making the certicate available in all namespaces as described in the [cert manager docs](https://cert-manager.io/docs/devops-tips/syncing-secrets-across-namespaces/):
+My specific use case for this controller is provisioning a wildcard certificate with cert-manager and then making the certificate available in all namespaces as described in the [cert manager docs](https://cert-manager.io/docs/devops-tips/syncing-secrets-across-namespaces/):
 ```yaml
 apiVersion: cert-manager.io/v1